Livio Melina: Biography

 Melina, who received the honorary title of Monsignor from John Paul II, is considered, in Catholic circles, to be one of the greatest exponents of moral theology and bioethics.

-On August 17, 2016, it was announced that Melina had stepped down as President of the Pontifical John Paul II Institute for Studies on Marriage and Family.
+On August 17, 2016, it was announced that Pope Francis had appointed Mgr Pierangelo Sequeri to replace Mgr Melina as President of the Pontifical John Paul II Institute for Studies on Marriage and Family.

+Following the replacement of the Pontifical John Paul II Institute with the John Paul II Pontifical Theological Institute for Marriage and Family Sciences, by decree of the motu proprio Summa Familia Curae of September 8, 2017, the previously-existing Chair of Moral Theology was abolished and Mgr Melina, together with another previously-tenured professor, lost his position.

 Works

 In addition to numerous articles, he has written, co-authored, and edited numerous books, including: